Decay and vanishing of some D-solutions of the Navier-Stokes equations: Proof of Theorem

-\section{Proof of Theorem\ref{thzp}}
+\section{Proof of Theorem \ref{thzp}}

-This section is divided into 3 parts.
-The first part is to prove the boundedness of $u$, $\na u$ and $\na^2 u$ by applying a result for local solutions in \cite{Z:2}.
-The point is that no additional information is needed for the pressure $p$.
-These kind of bound can also be obtained by other methods.
-Next, by integrating the first and third equation of \eqref{1.4}, we can prove that actually the oscillation of the pressure $p$ is bounded in dyadic annulus in the axially symmetric $z-$periodic case.
-At last by testing the NS equations by a standard test function, we can prove the vanishing result.
+This section is divided into 2 parts.
+First, by integrating the first and third equation of \eqref{1.4}, we can prove that actually the oscillation of the pressure $p$ is bounded in dyadic annulus in the axially symmetric $z-$periodic case.
+Second by testing the Navier Stokes equations by a standard test function, we can prove the vanishing result.